UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/CriticalMAAS phase 1 research plan.md

 ![Entity canonicalization](img/entity-canonicalization.png)

+_Geologic units in Macrostrat have curated properties, but these are often not rigorous or descriptive enough to provide the level of detail needed for CMA workflows._

-## HITL interfaces
+## HITL interfaces for TA1-2 pipeline support

-Our plan is to produce key HITL interfaces, especially to support TA1 and TA2
+Our plan is to produce key HITL interfaces, especially to support TA1 and TA2.

+We will also account integrate with feedback interfaces produced by Jataware and MTRI.
+In particular, Jataware's map-projection system will be a critical precursor to our map ingestion system, and MTRIs QGIS plugin will be a key interface through which TA3 manipulates our vector-tile geologic mapping outputs.

 ### Map feedback interfaces